 Indigenization of the design process: The disruption of global supply chains and the advantages of skilled labour, cost-effective operations in India, has positioned it as the next manufacturing hub.
 The thrust on 'Aatma Nirbhar Bharat’ and the ‘One District One Product; Scheme will encourage indigenous production as well as designing, and propel the Indian designers on the global centre-stage.

-Increased demand for interior design courses and revamping of curriculum: The COVID-19 may lead to the emergence of new trends and sub-disciplines in Interior designing courses across India.
+Increased demand for interior designing courses and revamping of curriculum: The COVID-19 may lead to the emergence of new trends and sub-disciplines in Interior designing courses across India.
 The COVID-19 pandemic will also pivot the focus towards the organized sector due to its ability to offer superior customer experiences.
-Best colleges of interior design are now mulling to revamp and restructure the curriculum to incorporate new trends such as sustainability, Make in India, Home automation and also to ensure the seamless programme delivery through digital mode.
-With Unlock 5.0 coming into effect, students are now gearing up for the upcoming academic sessions to pursue interior design courses in Delhi – the hub of design education.
+Best interior design colleges are now mulling to revamp and restructure the curriculum to incorporate new trends such as sustainability, Make in India, Home automation and also to ensure the seamless programme delivery through digital mode.
+With Unlock 5.0 coming into effect, students are now gearing up for the upcoming academic sessions to pursue interior design courses in Delhi - the hub of design education.